iilegacyyii/ThreadlessInject-BOF/README.md

 ThreadlessInject is a novel process injection technique involving hooking an export function from a remote process in order to gain shellcode execution.
 The original project was released after their talk at BSides Cymru 2023.

-_Note: I made this project in order to learn how to write BOF's, so this hasn't been thoroughly tested._

 ## Usage

 ```